Best Buy Black Friday deals 2020: Huge discounts on TVs, laptops, headphones, treadmills and more

-Black Friday deals have arrived at Best Buy just in time to get a start on your holiday shopping.
-To be clear, the presales and Black Friday preambles are over: This is the real deal, when you can pick up some great discounts on laptops, fitness trackers, TVs, wireless earbuds and more right now.
-Availability on some deals varies by region and deals are being updated over the holiday weekend, so be sure to keep checking back if you have your eye on something specific.
+Black Friday deals have officially arrived at Best Buy.
+If you've been waiting all year to grab the merchandise you want (or if you just feel like shopping and seeing what catches your eye), these are the sales you'll want to browse.
+You can snag some excellent discounts on TVs, laptops, wireless earbuds, fitness trackers and more right now.
+Deals are being updated over the holiday weekend, and availability on some deals varies by region, so be sure to keep checking back if you have your eye on something specific.

 Best Buy has already announced a few more of its upcoming deals and there are some big deals to look forward to.
 Looks like we'll be seeing discounted iPads and big savings on the MacBook Air.
 Stay tuned, we'll update as soon as these deals go live.